 - Keep learning about author bios

-Your Author Bio & Such Details DO Matter
+Your Author Bio & YOU Do Matter

 If you’re looking for a deep-dive on your author bios and the self-publishing industry as a whole, your best bet is to check out this video.